SAFEGUARDING & FIRST AID

 - Handle and store personal member data safely in line with a Privacy Policy.

+Club can download template policies from our Club Resources page.
 If you have concerns that a club is not fulfilling its safeguarding responsibilities, please contact hello@britishdodgeball.com with details for our Lead Safeguarding Officer to review.

 Clubs should make sure they recruit fairly for any voluntary and paid roles.
 This includes only recruiting those who are appropriately qualified.

-For volunteers, committee members and staff members who will be involved in working with young people and vulnerable adults, please not that disclosures and criminal record checks should be sought for those involved in regulated activity (working with children or vulnerable groups 4 times per month or more).
+For volunteers, committee members and staff members who will be involved in working with young people and vulnerable adults, please note that disclosures and criminal record checks should be sought for those involved in regulated activity (working with children or vulnerable groups 4 times per month or more).
 Please refer to the British Dodgeball Recruitment & Disclosure Policy for further guidance.

 The level of training required may differ depending upon your organisation make-up and the UK home nation you are based in.

-Safeguarding Lead (child-focused):
+Club Welfare Officer / Club Safeguarding Lead (child-focused):

 - UK Coaching Safeguarding & Protecting Children